NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Basement Watchdog BWSP Special Connect Sump Pump on a white background

-• Great for tech homes; syncs with smartphones and sends alerts via Wi-Fi
+• Syncs with smartphones and sends alerts via Wi-Fi

-• Emits audible alarm in power outage for added peace of mind
+• Emits audible alarm when power goes out

-Receive notifications when the power goes out with the Basement Watchdog battery backup sump pump with Wi-Fi.
+Receive notifications when the power goes out with the Wi-Fi–enabled battery backup sump pump from Basement Watchdog.
 This submersible, backup-only pump is designed to sync with your home’s Wi-Fi system and send notifications directly to your smartphone via a downloadable app.
 You also can monitor the pit’s fluid level and the remaining battery charge from your phone.

-This battery backup system is designed for use with an existing primary sump pump.
-When the power goes out, it springs into action, pumping up to 1,850 GPH water to a 10-foot lift (2,600 GPH at a 0-foot lift).
+In order to use this pump, you must have a primary sump pump already installed or plan to install one at the same time: This battery backup system is only designed to be used as support for a primary sump pump.
+When the power goes out, it springs into action, pumping up to 1,850 GPH at a 10-foot lift, or 2,600 GPH at a 0-foot lift.
 In addition to sending notifications to a smartphone, the backup pump emits an audible alarm when the power goes out or when maintenance is needed.

 Get the Basement Watchdog BWSP sump pump at Amazon, Lowe’s, Ace Hardware, or The Home Depot.